 What are the benefits of exercising during pregnancy?

-Exercise is important for your health.
-It has been shown to allow faster weight loss after pregnancy, and improve mood and sleep patterns.
-Exercise may help prevent or treat gestational diabetes.
-Exercise might also ease some of the common discomforts of pregnancy such as constipation, backache, fatigue, leg swelling, and varicose veins.
+Exercise is important for your physical and mental health.
+It has been shown to help control weight gain, and may improve mood and sleep patterns.
+Exercise might help prevent or treat gestational diabetes.
+Exercise may also ease some of the common discomforts of pregnancy such as constipation, backache, fatigue, leg swelling, and varicose veins.

-What are some guidelines for exercising safely during pregnancy?
+What are some basic guidelines for exercising safely during pregnancy?

 - During the second and third trimesters, avoid exercise that involves lying flat on your back because this allows less blood flow to your womb.